jcelerier/cninja/README.md

 - Forces you to use a recent clang with a recent C++ standard.
 - Configures and builds in one glorious stroke.
 - Does not scream at you.
-- Does not try to install in global system folders - the `install` target will copy things in an `build/install` folder.
+- Does not try to install in global system folders - the `install` target will copy things in a `build/install` folder.

 ## Usage